Tips for Breastfeeding the Older Baby

 - Covering the other breast and limiting its availability while breastfeeding may be enough to distract your little one.

 - If your child is insistent on persisting in these breastfeeding behaviors in public, you may want to establish rules for breastfeeding at home and when in public.
 These could be the same rules or different rules.
 Your child understands other parameters for behavior once they reach toddler age and breastfeeding expectations should be no different.
+When out in public, if your older baby or toddler is insistent in behaviors that are uncomfortable for you, offer alternative foods or snacks.

 Bev Curtis is the former Executive Director of the Breastfeeding Center of Pittsburgh.